tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 it at its call sites, therefore the interface file won't contain its entry, and the summoning will fail at compile-time.

-Given we expect the splices to be run in the GHC process, it surely won't work with an external interpreter or cross GHCs (see our previous [post][th-cross-post] for details).
-For this particular use case, we just need to query a package's unit ID, so it should be fairly easy to patch GHC to support it when cross compiling: just add a method in the `Quasi` class, and support one more message variant in the external interpreter.
+Given that we expect the splices to be run in the GHC process, it surely won't work with an [external interpreter or cross GHCs][th-cross-post].
+On the other hand, for the particular use case of `importHidden`, we just need to query a package's unit ID, so it should be fairly easy to patch GHC to support it when cross compiling: just add a method in the `Quasi` class, and support one more message variant in the external interpreter.

-Running `TcM` actions in the `Q` monad is an interesting hack that doesn't seem to have been used in the wild, and my Tweag colleague Richard Eisenberg has a nice [video][rae-video] that introduces it.
+Running `TcM` actions in the `Q` monad is an interesting hack that doesn't seem to have been used in the wild, and Richard Eisenberg has a nice [video][rae-video] that introduces it.
 However, there's a more principled
 way: GHC plugins, since they have full access to the GHC session state and can call arbitrary GHC API anyway.

 Should you use `importHidden`?
-Most likely no, since patching the desired dependencies is always simpler and more robust.
-Nevertheless, it's a fun exercise, and I hope this post serves as a peek into how GHC works under the hood :)
+Most likely not, since patching the desired dependencies is always simpler and more robust.
+Nevertheless, it's a fun exercise, and we hope this post serves as a peek into how GHC works under the hood :)

 [rae-video]: https://www.youtube.com/watch?v=Z6z3Bnnh_iY